Last updated: 21 March, 2018

 That has not stopped some of those working on projects from testing lightning transactions on the bitcoin network.
 Lightning developers discourage this, however - not only does it act as a distraction to developers, but it also puts users' funds at risk.

 Given the complexity of the code, and the need for rigorous testing (we are talking about payments, after all), developers are urging patience.
-In addition, lightning can't be implemented at scale until SegWit is more widely extended - so, many expect that a usable lightning network could be at least a year away.
+In addition, lightning can't be implemented at scale until SegWit is more widely extended - so, while some believe that there is enough SegWit support to run the network on mainnet now, others predict that a usable lightning network could be at least a year away.

 Authored by Noelle Acheson.
 Lightning image via Shutterstock.